 Individual Baked Alaskas are perfect for an elegant summer dessert.
-This retro recipe took me to the lavish dinner parties in the 70’s.
+This retro Baked Alaska Recipe took me back to the lavish dinner parties in the 70’s.

 Piping on the Meringue Recipe makes for an impressive mini dessert!